lursight/runem/README.md

 Configuration is Yaml and consists of two main configurations, `config` and `job`:

 - `config` describes how the jobs should be run.
-- each `job`  entry descibe a job-task, such and running unit-tests, linting or running any other type of command.
+- each `job`  entry describe a job-task, such and running unit-tests, linting or running any other type of command.

 ### 6.1. `config` - Run 'em global config

 - **phases:**
   - *Description:* Specifies the different phases of the testing process, in the order they are to be run.
 Each job will be run under a specific phase.
-  - *Values:* A list of strings representing "phases" such as pre-run (e.g. bootstrapping), edit (running pyblack or prettifier or clangtools), and analysis (unit-tests, coverage, linting).
+  - *Values:* A list of strings representing "phases" such as pre-run (e.g. bootstrapping), edit (running py-black or prettifier or clang-tools), and analysis (unit-tests, coverage, linting).

 - **files:**
   - *Description:* Defines filters for categorizing files based on tags and regular expressions.
 Maps tags to files-to-be tested.
-If a job has one or more tags that map to file-filters that job will recieve all files that match those filters.
+If a job has one or more tags that map to file-filters that job will receive all files that match those filters.
   - *Values:* A list of dictionaries, each containing a 'filter' key with 'tag' and 'regex' subkeys.

 - **options:**
-  - *Description:* Configures various option-overides for the job-tasks.
-Overrides can be set on the command line and acceessed by jobs to turn on or off features such as 'check-only' or to opt out of sub-tasks.
+  - *Description:* Configures various option-overrides for the job-tasks.
+Overrides can be set on the command line and accessed by jobs to turn on or off features such as 'check-only' or to opt out of sub-tasks.
   - *Values:* A list of dictionaries, each containing an 'option' key with 'default' boolean value, a 'name', a 'type', a 'desc', and optional 'alias' subkeys.
 NOTE: only 'bool' types are currently supported.

   - **default:** Specifies the default value of the option.